-Low Mercury fish
+Low Mercury Fish

 Cold Water Fish

-💠 Cold water fish are most frequently found in the oceans.
+💠 Cold-water fish are most frequently found in the oceans.

 Warm water fish are found in rivers, streams, lakes, and the ocean.

-Cold water fish are traditionally much larger than warm water fish.
-Due to the need to survive in a cold environment, cold water fish eat more and store more fat to grow larger.
+Cold-water fish are traditionally much larger than warm-water fish.
+Due to the need to survive in a cold environment, cold-water fish eat more and store more fat to grow larger.

-Cold water fish have a much higher level of fat in them than warm water fish.
+Cold-water fish have a much higher level of fat in them than warm-water fish.
 The fat levels allow the cold-water fish to stay warm in cold water.

-Cold water fish often contain higher levels of mercury due to their higher fat levels.
+Cold-water fish often contain higher levels of mercury due to their higher fat levels.
 Mercury is stored in the fat of the fish, which is why consuming too much cold-water fish can potentially lead to mercury poisoning.

 Sea Water Fish

 💠 Saltwater fish tend to have more omega-3s than freshwater varieties.
-They tend to live in deeper, colder water which makes it necessary for them to produce additional omega-3 fatty acids as insulation.
+They tend to live in deeper, colder water, which makes it necessary for them to produce additional omega-3 fatty acids as insulation.
 Mackerel and sardines are particularly well-known for containing high amounts of this fatty acid.

-Wild Cought Salmon
+Wild Caught Salmon

-Farmed fish are contained in smaller spaces and have a completely different diet and environment than wild fish.
+Farmed fish are contained in smaller spaces and have a completely different diet and environment from wild fish.
 They are given a processed, high-fat, high-protein feed in order to produce larger fish.
 Since farmed salmon has three times the total fat of wild salmon, a large part of these fats are omega-6 fatty acids, making them more inflammatory.

 Greenwashing Salmon

 ❌ Avoid greenwashing salmon, which is misleading.
-Atlantic salmon often is a deceiving marketing trick to sell you farmed salmon,
+Atlantic salmon is often a deceiving marketing trick to sell you farmed salmon.

 Mercury and Toxins in Fish